From porn to AI lovers: The new threat to intimacy

 The trajectory is obvious.
 If someone can create the perfect other to interact with on cue, and can make that other sexually responsive in precisely the way they want, at precisely the time they want, then the pull will be enormous.
 Add the ability to craft the other’s emotional style, their “devotion,” their humour, their jealousy, their innocence, their dominance, their back story, their trauma narrative, their need for you, and you have something more addictive than pornography because it attaches to far more of the psyche.

-Real relating requires tolerating otherness.
-It requires the capacity to be impacted by another mind.
-It requires the humility of not being central.
-It requires recognising that love is not getting what you want, but learning how to live with another person’s reality alongside your own.
+The fundamental psychological cost is not simply time spent on a device.
+It is the gradual weakening of the capacity to relate to real people.
+Real relating requires tolerating otherness and thus the capacity to be impacted by another mind.
+It requires the humility of not being central and recognising that love is not getting what you want, but learning how to live with another person’s reality alongside your own.

-AI relationship use moves in the opposite direction.
-It reinforces the idea that relationship is something you can summon, shape, and control.
+AI relationship use moves in the opposite direction by reinforcing the idea that relationship is something you can summon, shape, and control.
 It turns intimacy into a service model: always available, always responsive, always tailored, always affirming, always sexual if requested, always “safe.”
+Safe is not the same as intimate and controlled is not the same as loved.

 A clinical thought: what the AI partner is really doing.